RADAR-base/radar-output-restructure/README.md

       target:
         type: local
         local:
-          # User ID to write data as
+          # User ID to write data as.
+This only works when explicitly setting
+          # the runtime user to root.
           userId: 123
-          # Group ID to write data as
+          # Group ID to write data as.
+This only works when explicitly setting
+          # the runtime user to root.
           groupId: 123
       ```